 Check out the following video on engagement rings and how they’re considered a scam: (WARNING: contains inappropriate language and mature themes)

 And yet I somehow became part of the masses in wanting a ring.
-Heck, I even automatically ask the bride to be to see the engagement ring.
-I couldn’t get the proposal because we had already had several discussions about marriage and agreed we were going to get married, but weren’t sure when.
+Heck, I even automatically ask the bride- to-be to see the engagement ring.
+I couldn’t get the proposal because we had already had several discussions about marriage and agreed we were going to get married but weren’t sure when.
 I sort of proposed as a joke via BBM and it went something like this, “Hey want to get married on [insert 1st choice date] or [insert 2nd choice date].”
-Good news is he said YES!
+The good news is he said YES!

 I told my partner that I would tell people that I didn’t need a ring to get engaged.
 I would tell people that they were a waste of money and that the wedding bands were more meaningful.
 Neither of us are conventional or romantic, so I don’t need a ring.

 He didn’t need to “PUT A RING ON IT”.

 Would that make him look bad?
 Or look like he couldn’t afford one/was too cheap/a douchebag?